culturesofknowledge/emplaces/models/20180430-linked-pasts-timespan.md

-# Notes on timespan representationproposed for linked pasts
+# Notes on timespan representation proposed for Linked-pasts

-The original project to use JSON-LD to capture temporally qualified place descriptions appears to have been withdrawn in faviur of focusing on a pure JSON representation.
+The original project to use JSON-LD to capture temporally qualified place descriptions appears to have been withdrawn in favour of focusing on a pure JSON representation.

-IThe communbity of interest for EMPlaces has a good deal overlap with that for linked-pasts, so it makes sense to at least try and use the same semantics, even if we are more focused on a linked data representation.
+The community of interest for EMPlaces has a good deal overlap with that for Linked-pasts, so it makes sense to at least try and use the same semantics, even if we are more focused on a linked data representation.

 To this end, I'm working through https://github.com/LinkedPasts/lp-network/blob/master/PGIFv2/pgif_v2e_annotated.txt to capture the proposed structure that is used as the value of a `when` attribute, and proposing an RDF representation based on that structure.